 What is Brand Identity?

-Your Brand Identity is a prime ingredient that sets your business, products and services apart, it goes towards solidifying your reputation, makes you stand out from your competition and projects your value and ethos to associate and entice your ideal audience.
+Brand Identity plays a pivotal role in setting your business, products, and services apart from the competition.
+It encompasses tangible elements that solidify your reputation, differentiate your brand, and project your unique value and ethos to associate with and entice your ideal audience.

 But How Does One Define Brand Identity Exactly?

-Brand identity is not to be confused with brand image.
-Brand image is the current perception your audience has about your company, brands, products, and services.
-It can be referred to all associations a consumer holds deep in their mind, in terms of their ability to recall and the set of perceptions they may have concerning your brand.
+Brand Identity should not be confused with brand image, which refers to the current perception your audience has about your company, brands, products, and services.
+It can be referred to as all associations a consumer holds deep in their mind, in terms of their ability to recall and the set of perceptions they may have concerning your brand.

-Your brand identity should make you recognizable and memorable to your customers.
-Audiences should associate and recall your brand with your company, brands, products and services.
+A well-crafted brand identity makes your brand recognizable and memorable to your customers.
+Audiences should identify and recall your brand with your company, brands, products, and services.
 A symbol that connects your audience, urging for brand loyalty and positive perception.

 Important Features of Brand Identity